duokobia/Order-summary-component/README.md

 ### What I learned

-Utility classes were used in the HTML like in Tailwind.
-With this approach, I had to almost rewrite the the stylesheet for mobile screens.
-It refused to inherit the desktop properties.
-Achieving this for me is easier with CSS Grid than flexbox.
-I struggled to reduce the media query code with this approach.
-Using clamp() for the width of the container to make banner responsiveness did not work as expected too.
+Using utility classes in the HTML, as in Tailwind approach, was fun.
+With this approach, I had to almost rewrite the stylesheet for media queries.
+I could not make mobile screens inherit the desktop properties easily.
+Achieving this for me is easier when I use CSS Grid for the container.
+I could not use clamp() property to make banner responsive across a wide range of screen sizes as expected.

-Despite the struggles, I still found this project interesting and am opened to learning better ways of improving my coding skill.
+Despite the struggles, I still found this project interesting.
+I am eager to improve my frontend development skills by working on more projects in order to write cleaner and more efficient codes.

+I will appreciate and welcome all suggestions please.